The boys went to Indianapolis on Friday and were sent to Sampson Air Force Base at Geneva, New York, for basic training.

 Duane Ashton, who enlisted in the navy, is stationed at Great Lakes.

-The following November 1, 1951, Lowell Tribune article was found on page 1, column 2:
+This information was found in the November 8, 1951, Lowell Tribune on page 1, column 2:

 On the previous Sunday, Mr. and Mrs. Ceylon Ashton visited their son, Duane, also at Great Lakes.

 The following December 20, 1951, Lowell Tribune article was found on page 1, column 5:

 Duane Ashton arrived home Monday from Great Lakes Naval Training Center to spend the holiday season with his parents, Mr. and Mrs. C.R.
 Ashton, and other relatives.
 Duane recently completed his recruit training.

 The following December 27, 1951, Lowell Tribune article was found on page 1, column 1: